IbrahimEliyev/TaskSchedulingApp/README.md

 # TaskSchedulingApp

 **TaskSchedulingApp** is an ASP.NET Core Web API designed to streamline task scheduling and management for teams.
-It enables users to create, assign, and track tasks, set personalized alarms, and receive real-time notifications.
-The application supports advanced authorization with roles and custom policies for secure operations and is built with a focus on scalability and maintainability, tailored for team collaboration in a professional environment.
+It enables users to create, assign, reject, and track tasks, set personalized(and group) alarms, and receive real-time notifications.
+The application supports advanced authorization with roles and custom policies for secure operations and is built with a focus on scalability and maintainability, tailored for team collaboration.

 ---